Frank Abagnale: Early life

-Frank William Abagnale Jr. was born in the Bronx, New York City, on April 27, 1948, to an Algerian-American mother who died in November, 2014, and an Italian-American father who died in March, 1972.
+Frank William Abagnale Jr. was born in the Bronx, New York City, on April 27, 1948, to a French Pieds-noirs mother who died in November 2014, and an Italian-American father who died in March 1972.
 He spent his early life in Bronxville, New York.
 His parents separated when he was 12 and divorced when he was 15 years old.
 After the divorce, Abagnale moved with his father, and his new stepmother, to Mount Vernon, New York.

 Abagnale claims his first victim was his father, who gave him a gasoline credit card and a truck, and was ultimately liable for a bill amounting to $3,400.
 Abagnale was only 15 at the time.
 In his autobiography, Abagnale says, because of this crime, he was sent to a reform school in Westchester County, New York (fitting the description of the Lincolndale Agricultural School) run by Catholic Charities USA.
 In numerous interviews, Abagnale has claimed he attended an elite Catholic private school in Westchester, New York, Iona Preparatory School, through the 10th grade at age 16 in 1964.
 Abagnale is not mentioned by name, though, nor do any photographs of him appear in the Iona Preparatory School yearbooks from the time he ostensibly attended.
 Moreover, no alumni recall Abagnale ever attending the high school.

-In December 1964, he enlisted in the United States Navy at the age of 16.
+In December 1964, he enlisted in the U.S. Navy at the age of 16.
 He was discharged after less than three months, and was released on February 18, 1965.
 Less than two weeks after his release, Abagnale was arrested for petty larceny in Mount Vernon on February 26, 1965.
 The following month, in March 1965, Abagnale identified himself as a Scarsdale, New York, police officer and entered the apartment of a Mount Vernon, New York, resident claiming that he was investigating her teenaged daughter.
 Suspicious, the victim called the Mount Vernon police, who found Abagnale with a toy gun and a paper police badge.
 Abagnale was arrested and booked on a vagrancy charge after being identified in a lineup by the victim.
 The following day, Abagnale was ordered by the court to be committed to Grasslands psychiatric institute, in Westchester County, for observation.

 In June 1965, the Federal Bureau of Investigation arrested Abagnale in Eureka, California, for car theft after he stole a Ford Mustang from one of his father's neighbors.
 Abagnale was pictured in the local newspaper, seated in a car, being questioned by Special Agent Richard Miller of the FBI.
 He had financed his cross-country trip from New York to California with blank checks stolen from a family business located on the Bronx River Parkway.
 Abagnale was also charged with impersonating a US customs official, although this charge was subsequently dropped.
 On July 2, 1965, this stolen-car case was transferred to the Southern District of New York.